philippschenk2000/epr/epr2_Schenk_7093700/README.md

 Out: All input has to be integer.

 Test4:
-In 0, 0
+In 110, 110, 50
-Out: The harmonic mean is: Because the sum of both is zero, the harmonic mean can not be calculated, The arithmetic mean is: 0.0
+Out: The bonus points for the input would be 12.5 points

 Beschreibung des Programms:
 ------------------------------